for-you1122/birthday/README.md

 And somehow...
 you became both.

+The kind of person whose smile stays in someone's mind.

 The kind of person whose presence feels comforting.

-The kind of person whose smile stays in someone's mind.

-The kind of person who unknowingly becomes important.

 I genuinely hope life gives you:

 peace in your heart,
 warmth in your soul,
 success in your dreams,
-and beautiful memories that never fade.
+and beautiful memories that never fade ✨

-You deserve happiness.
-Real happiness.

-Not just today —
-but in every chapter ahead.

-So today...

-celebrate yourself.

-Celebrate your existence.
+Celebrate yourself today.

-Because this world became softer the day you were born ✨
+Because the world became softer the day you were born ❤️

 `;